c-smile/sciter-js-sdk/docs/md/Window.md

 ## events

-Use `Window.this.on("eventname", handler)` to subscribe to these events:
+Use `window.on("eventname", handler)` to subscribe to these events:

   * `"statechange"` - `window.state` flag have changed.
   * `"resolutionchange"` - after window moved to another monitor with different resolution, or user have changed screen resolution.